Falls to Hotham Alpine Crossing

 The Falls to Hotham Alpine Crossing has two designated camping areas for hikers.
 Cope Hut and Dibbins Hut offer different but equally beautiful camping locations, showing you the best of High Country camping.

 Officially, you need to book both campsites if you’re doing the crossing.
-It costs $17.10 per night for a platform which fits a standard 2-3 person tent.
+It costs $19.10 per night for a platform which fits a standard 2-3 person tent.
 Both Cope Hut and Dibbins Hut have five platforms each, which you can book through Parks Victoria here.

-Now I’m going to be honest and say you don’t actually need to pay and book to camp at either spot.
+But you don’t actually need to pay and book to camp at either spot.
 Technically the payment and booking system covers the platforms, but you can camp anywhere around the hut areas for free.
 Although they do ask that you don’t camp right next to the platforms to allow those that did pay for them to enjoy it.

 I actually personally prefer not to camp on the platforms anyway.
 At both Cope Hut and Dibbins Hut, there’s plenty of room to pitch your tent on the ground.
 However, you should be aware that on weekends, and especially long weekends, both areas can be very busy, so respect people’s space and the natural environment that you’re in.